 - How much time they spent on your site

-These kinds of details can help you optimize your campaigns regularly so that your ad dollars are being put to their best use.
+These details can help you optimize your campaigns regularly to ensure your ad dollars are being put to their best use.

 Increase your conversion rates with paid search ads

-There is no denying paid search advertising can be a valuable strategy to generate brand awareness, leads, and sales.
-Not only do well-crafted, targeted ads increase the effectiveness of your advertising efforts, but when paired with an optimized post-click experience, they reach their full potential.
+There is no denying that paid search advertising can be a valuable strategy to generate brand awareness, leads, and sales.
+Not only do well-crafted, targeted ads increase the effectiveness of your advertising efforts, but when paired with an optimized landing page, they reach their full potential.

-The Instapage post-click optimization platform empowers digital advertisers to create the most effective post-click experience with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
-No other software compares, and your paid search campaigns are the beneficiaries.
+Instapage empowers digital advertisers to create the most effective landing pages with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
+Sign up for a 14-day trial.